chymab/superstore-analysis/README.md

 INTRODUCTION

-This project was done in a supermarket in Nigeria to analyse the number of goods purchased,how many that expired in the last one month and the ones that will be auctioned to retailers.
+This project was done in a supermarket in Nigeria to analyse the profit and loss of the supermarket.

 PROBLEM STATEMENT

--To determine the number of expired products in the last one month
+-To determine the number of how much profits were made overtime.

--To reccord the discounts placed on old products
+-To record the discounts placed on old products

--To determine the number of customers that purchased a particular product for one month

 -To keep track of the highest products demanded in the last six months

+-To know the manufacturer that made the highest sales and profit,the region were sales were higher and lower.

+-To determine the top five sales within the year.

+-To determine the top ten manufacturers that made the lowest sales

+-To know the states with the highest profit.

 DATA SOURCE

+This data was gotten online from Vivek Chowdhury(an analyst),retouched in excel and organised in tableau by me.

--we've known  how to record the products in the different branches to make it easier
+-i was able  to record the products in the different branches to make it easier using tableau.

--we have already done an all round survey of the products in the stores and recorded them
+-An all round survey of the products were done  in the stores and records taken.

--we have been able to put in place numbers of products that have almost reach expiration date for a discount.
+-i was able to put in place numbers of products that have the most and lowest sales within the year.

 #DATA ANALYSIS